 - How long should orientation last?
 An orientation can last anywhere from a day to six months.
 Remember, orientation is not training which can take a year.
 Orientation is an introduction to your company.
 The more involved you get co-workers and management involved in the process, the longer it can take.
 And if your company only has a handful of employees, orientation can likely be wrapped up in a day or two.

 - Who should spearhead the orientation?
 Orientation needs to involve human resources, the hiring manager, co-workers and IT at the very least.
 HR is the contact point for all things company policy and benefits, managers discuss roles and responsibilities, co-workers help with welcoming and IT sets up the equipment.

 - What tools do I need for orientation?
 Orientation is only part of the onboarding process, it can’t stand on its own.
-The goal of the entire hire process is to create an employee experience that is engaging, supplies the tools and training to be successful, builds trust in the company vision of success, aligns individual goals with company goals, encourages open communication and decreases turnover.
+The goal of the entire hire process is to create an engaging employee experience, supplies the tools and training to be successful, build trust in the company vision of success, aligns individual goals with company goals, encourages open communication and decreases turnover.
 Employee onboarding software is key to making this happen.